bassmanitram/actions-for-nautilus/README.md

     ...

 ```
-## Menu items
+## Menu actions
-Items with a `type` property of `menu` define "sub menu" items that, when
+Actions with a `type` property of `menu` define "sub menu" actions that, when
-clicked on, expose a nested menu of further items, themselves being action
+clicked on, expose a nested menu of further actions, themselves being command
-items or further nested menus.
+actions or further nested menus.

 ```
     ...
     {
       "type": "menu",
       "label": "My Sub Menu",
-      "items": [
+      "actions": [
         ...
       ]
     },
     ...
 ```

-Menu items are expected to contain one addition property:
+Menu actions are expected to contain one addition property:

-* `items` - REQUIRED - an array of elements each of which follows the same
+* `actions` - REQUIRED - an array of elements each of which follows the same
-  pattern as the elements contained by the configuration's root `items`
+  pattern as the elements contained by the configuration's root `actions`
   property

-## Item items
+## Command actions
-Items with a `type` property of `item` define "action" items that, when clicked on, execute a command.
+Actions with a `type` property of `command` define actions that, when clicked on, execute a command.

 ```
     ...
     {
-      "type": "item",
+      "type": "command",
-      "label": "My Item",
+      "label": "My Command",
       command_line: "my-script.sh %F %c",
       cwd: "%d",
       use_shell: true,